kanaria69/Mainecoco/README.md

-## So a duck walks into a pharmacy and says “Give me some chap-stick… and put it on my bill”
+## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”